athomasq/athomasq.github.io/categories/investing/portfolio-statistics-2023.md

 ### Overview

 This is the update for December 2023.
-You can read the update for June 2023 [here](/portfolio-statistics-2023-06).
+You can read the update for December 2022 [here](/portfolio-statistics-2022).

 As of December 2023, I've angel invested in 33 companies, and my investments have a blended IRR of 31%.
 (Company marks are based on the latest priced round; I've marked down companies where I don't think prices reflect true valuations.)